MicrosoftDocs/azure-stack-docs/aks-edge-hybrid-howto-update-offline.md

 ## Step 3: validate the files have been extracted

 Optionally, validate the files have been staged to `C:\Program Files\AKS-Edge\update-cache`.
-The exact list of files and content of the files will vary depending on the update; your validation will be reviewing that files were placed into the folder.
+The exact list of files and content of the files vary depending on the update; your validation is reviewing that files were placed into the folder.

 ## Step 4: perform the update